Dyson V11 vs V10 vs V8: Are they worth it?

 - Makes a whirring sound

-After the comparison between Dyson V11 vs V10 vs V8, you will notice the V8 excels at providing good cleaning performance, the V10 improves off of the V8, and the V11 has the latest cutting edge technology to help you clean your house in the most efficient and powerful way out there.
+After the comparison between Dyson V11 vs V10 vs V8, we can conclude that the V8 excels at providing good cleaning performance, the V10 improves off of the V8, and the V11 has the latest cutting edge technology to help you clean your house in the most efficient and powerful way out there.

 Does Dyson sell replacement batteries?

-Should I leave my Dyson on charge all the time?
+Should I leave my Dyson on the charger for long periods of time or overnight?

 Why is Dyson so expensive?